21 Awesome Banner Ad Example To Learn From

 Google Display Network reaches 90% of online users, which means that this is one of the ways in which most businesses can reach their target audience.
 Of course, the problem with display ads is that they often get ignored.
 An Infolink study suggests that 86% of people experience banner blindness, meaning ignore or avoid banner ads.

-So, if you want to improve your click-through rates and make the most out of your advertising budget, here are some helpful tips and examples on creating great ad banners.
+So, if you want to improve your click-through rates and make the most out of your advertising budget, here are some helpful tips from the most effective banner ad examples.

 Apple: Keep it on-brand